port-labs/port-docs/docs/faq/faq.md

 ## What security does Port have in place?

 We put a lot of thought into Port’s design to make it secure.
-As a result, Port’s product doesn’t store secrets or credentials, and doesn't require whitelisting of IPs.
+Consequently, it doesn’t store secrets or credentials, and doesn't require whitelisting of IPs.

 You can find our secured push-only architecture [here](https://docs.getport.io/build-your-software-catalog/sync-data-to-catalog)